vmarasow/create-pico-app/README.md

 - 📶 **Pico W Support:** Handles the specific linking for the wireless board.
 - 📦 **Local SDK:** Option to download a local copy of the SDK for maximum portability.
 - 🛠 **Build Scripts:** Includes `npm run build` and `npm run flash` for cross-platform ease.
+- ☁️ **GitHub Actions CI:** Automatically generates a workflow to compile your project on every push.

 ## Quick Start